Can I Use Windex to Clean Solar Panels?

 Purpose-Made Solar Panel Cleaner

-Some manufacturers sell pH-neutral, surfactant-free cleaning concentrates specifically designed for solar glass.
-These are safe when used as directed but add cost and complexity.
+Some manufacturers sell pH-neutral, surfactant-free cleaning concentrates.
+These are designed specifically for solar glass.
+They’re safe when used as directed but add cost and complexity.
 For most homeowners, purified water alone is sufficient.

 Soft Microfibre or Dedicated Solar Brush